hossein-alipour/ha-datetimepicker/README.md

 # Changelog
 v1.4
- - Addet events to control HA-DateTimePicker behaviour
+ - Added events to control HA-DateTimePicker behaviour

 v1.3
  - The HA-DateTimePicker is now fully responsive